Post-Concussion Disability Accommodations

 At Whitman College, we are committed to the health and well-being of our students.
 For students needing post-concussion academic support, we provide reasonable accommodations while they recover.
 Accommodations will only be made if a student has met with a medical provider and has appropriate documentation to show that they have been diagnosed and are undergoing treatment.

-Students are to meet with Rebecca Frost, the Director of the Academic Resource Center, to discuss post-concussion management, make arrangements for excused absences, and provide guidance if seeking further accommodations.
+Students are to meet with Julia Dunn, Associate Dean of Students, to discuss post-concussion management, make arrangements for excused absences, and provide guidance if seeking further accommodations.
 Further explanation of post-concussion procedure below:

 Immediately Following Injury